Gitii/community.wsl.sdk/README.md

 # Unit tests and Mocks

 Both `WslApi` and `Command` implement interfaces, namely `IWslApi` and `ICommand`.
-If you already use mocking frameworks & DI, use them to create a `test friedly` class, for example using `FakeItEasy`:
+If you already use mocking frameworks & DI, use them to create a test friendly class, for example using `FakeItEasy`:

 ```
 var api = A.Fake<IWslApi>();